Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 Most home pest control companies provide bird control support.
 Depending on the nature of your problem, it might be a smarter idea to hire a professional that specializes in woodpecker removal.

 The first thing an expert will do is inspect your home.
-They’ll identity where and why woodpeckers are causing damage.
-If the root of the problem is an insect infestation, they’ll safely exterminate these insects first.
+They will identify where and why woodpeckers are causing damage.
+If the root of the problem is an insect infestation, they will safely exterminate these insects first.

 The next step is to keep the woodpeckers away.
 You can expect your bird control professional to use one of two methods.

 The first method includes the same non-lethal deterrents discussed above.
-Generally, they’ll use a combination of visual and gustatory (taste) products.
+Generally, they will use a combination of visual and gustatory (taste) products.
 A bird control professional has access to the best woodpecker repellents possible.

 The second, and much less common, method utilizes lethal means.
 Your bird removal professional will recommend this only if absolutely essential.
 Even then, they must qualify for a federal kill permit before starting the extermination.